 You can start your search by viewing the infertility counseling options provided by Resolve: The National Infertility Association.
 In addition, you may wish to speak to local general therapists to see which infertility counselors they recommend in your area.

 Most important to remember: seeking out infertility counseling is not a sign of weakness.
 It’s a sign that you’re strong enough to accept what you’re feeling and move forward to a more positive time in your life.
 Many others have been exactly where you are and have come out on the other side stronger and having finally made their parenthood dreams come true.
-To start this process yourself, contact an infertility counselor or another family-building professional today.
+To start this process yourself, contact a surrogacy professional or infertility counselor today.